 First Step

 In the first step you take a piece of floss about as long as your child’s arm.
 Then wrap it around your middle fingers, leaving about 2 inches between the hands.
 Now you guide the floss between the teeth using your index finger as the guide.
+Click here to book a dental appointment.

 Second Step